pellcorp/creality-wiki/docs/rpi.md

 Then login as the **dietpi** (Default password is `dietpi`) user to start the installation, after logging in, you may be told that first run setup is still going, give it a few minutes and you should be greeted with a login prompt.

+### Arbian

+TBD

+### BTT OS

+TBD

+## Installation

+!!! danger

+    Do not try and install Simple AF for RPi on Mainsail OS or onto an existing klipper environment which has been setup using kiuah

 ### Raspberry Pi OS

 To get the splash screen working you have to jump through a few hoops including installing: